We've identified a number of tools

 Manage your Shaw Internet

 Take care of internet-related business from the comfort of your computer, instead of calling for assistance.
-My Account allows you to change your email or Webspace password if you forget it, create a new email address or update your email and Webspace settings and subscriptions.
+My Shaw allows you to change your email or Webspace password if you forget it, create a new email address or update your email and Webspace settings and subscriptions.

 Download Shaw Support and get automated assistance setting up, modifying and repairing